Against the Christians: Contents

 Porphyry saw Christians as treasonous and immoral, and believed that those who would not convert away from the religion should be executed.
+He saw it as a religion of women and the lower class which was superstitious and not respectable: by drawing people away from the worship of the traditional gods, it was endangering the safety of the Empire.
 As quoted by Jerome, Porphyry mocked Paul and the early Christians while suggesting that the "magical arts" performed by Jesus of Nazareth and his followers were nothing special, done similarly by other figures of Greco-Roman history:

 He did it all for money; [...]
 (They were) poor and country-dwelling men, seeing that they used to have nothing; certain wonders were worked with magical arts.
 Not that it is unusual however to do wonders; for the magicians in Egypt also did wonders against Moses, Apollonius also did them, Apuleius also did them, and any number have done wonders.
 [They did wonders by magical arts] so that they might receive riches from rich and impressionable women, whom they had led astray.

-Prophecy of Daniel
+Criticism of Christian scripture

-Porphyry especially challenged the prophecy of Daniel, because Jews and Christians pointed to the historical fulfillment of its prophecies as a decisive argument.
-But these prophecies, he maintained, were written not by Daniel but by some Jew who in the time of Antiochus Epiphanes (d.
+Porphyry claimed the Gospel authors were not eyewitnesses but "fiction writers" who based their accounts on "hearsay" and likewise denied Moses' authorship of the Pentateuch, stating that "all the things attributed to Moses were really written eleven hundred years later by Ezra and his contemporaries" after the end of the Babylonian captivity.
+He also challenged the prophecy of Daniel, because Jews and Christians pointed to the historical fulfillment of its prophecies as a decisive argument: but these prophecies, he maintained, were written not by Daniel but by some Jew who in the time of Antiochus Epiphanes (d.
 164 BC) gathered up the traditions of Daniel's life and wrote a history of recent past events but in the future tense, falsely dating them back to Daniel's time.
+He based this on the fact the book accurately describes all the events which happen up to the 160s BC, while all its predictions for after that time failed to materialize.
 According to Jerome:

 Porphyry ... alleged that "Daniel" did not foretell the future so much as he related the past, and lastly that whatever he spoke of up till the time of Antiochus contained authentic history, whereas anything he may have conjectured beyond that point was false, inasmuch as he would not have foreknown the future.